camwestwood/xapi/recipes/attendance/attendance.md

 Common entity identifier: [ResultC](/common_structures.md#resultc)

 #### Entity Example:
 The result.completion must be set true or false, indicating if the actor attended the event.
-The extension event_late can be set to 1 if the actor did not attend the event on time.
+The extension attendance_late can be set to 1 if the actor did not attend the event on time.
+Attendance_category can map to an indication of why the actor was late.

 ``` javascript